23/glue/README.md

 The automatically generated version will include any CSS files included in the module folder, so if you have a `src/info/info.css` file it will be referenced with a `<link rel="stylesheet" href=info/info.css" type="text/css" />` in the development version.
 In the distribution version, the stylesheet will be minified and nicely placed in a single file.

-This method make for a rapid deployment process with optimized code, but it will also host files in different folder depending on whether it's a development or distribution version.
+This method make for a rapid deployment process with optimized code, but it will also host files in different folders depending on whether it's a development or distribution version.
 For this reason, always reference local files is stylesheets:

     .info-icon {background-image:url('info-png.png');}